 SET SOLID GOALS

 Thorpie stresses the importance of setting clear, manageable goals to give yourself direction, focus and motivation.
-He suggests coming up with short-term, medium-term and long-term goals to help you track your progress during the challenge.
+Come up with short-term, medium-term and long-term goals to help you track your progress.
 So, over the 31 days of Laps for Life in March, think about setting three goals – for the 10-day mark, the 20-day mark and the end of the challenge.
 That way, you’ll know how you’re tracking and can even give yourself a little boost if you’re lagging behind.

 GET A SQUAD TOGETHER